BreakawayConsulting/xyz/README.md

 This generally means that the packaged applications are mostly statically compiled, or ship with any required shared libraries.
 Of course the usual dynamic vs static library trade-offs apply here, so if you prefer the benefits of shared libraries this system isn't for you.
 At some level assumptions about the underlying platform must be made.
-For OS X platforms packages depend on the `libSystem` shared library and the `libiconv`.
+In general common `standard` libraries are assumed to exist on the platform.
+Including:

+* libc (libSystem on OS X).
+* libm
+* libiconv (include in glibc on GNU/Linux)
+* libncurses
+* libz

-Some packages may also depend on standard CoreFramework APIs.
+Some packages on OS Xmay also depend on standard CoreFramework APIs.
-For GNU/Linux platforms packages depend on GNU libc.
 Dependencies on other shared libraries, or filesystem paths are avoided to the largest extent possible.